Sports Accidents

 Holding a Negligent Party Accountable for a Sports Accident

-For example, if a private landowner invites customers onto his land to play touch football, but he does not inspect the property or discover a hidden ditch on the field, and someone falls into the ditch and breaks a leg, the landowner could be liable.
+For example, if a private landowner invites customers onto his land to play touch football, but he does not inspect the property or discovers a hidden ditch on the field, and someone falls into the ditch and breaks a leg, the landowner could be liable.
 However, if the landowner invites a social guest to play touch football on the property, the landowner only has an obligation to warn the social guest (a licensee) of those dangerous conditions about which he or she knows.
-There are exceptions when the licensee already knows, or the dangerous condition is open and obvious, such that the licensee should reasonably discover the condition for him or herself.
+There are exceptions when the licensee is aware of the hazard and when the dangerous condition is open and obvious, such that the licensee should reasonably discover the condition for themself.

-At the Neumann Law Group, Detroit, Grand Rapids, and Traverse City sports accident attorney Kelly Neumann offers experienced legal representation to victims of injuries in recreational activities.
-As an award-winning personal injury and wrongful death lawyer, Ms. Neumann has consistently settled more than $3 million in her cases each year over the past several years.
-The Neumann Law Group can represent people in Petoskey, Warren, Dearborn, Holland, Muskegon, Saginaw, Kalamazoo, Lansing, Flint, and Ann Arbor, as well as communities throughout the Upper Peninsula.
-Contact us at 800-525-NEUMANN or via our online form to set up a free consultation.
-We also can assist victims in California and Massachusetts.
+At the Neumann Law Group, our Traverse City sports accident attorneys offer experienced legal representation to victims of all types of recreational accidents.
+As an award-winning personal injury and wrongful death lawyer, Attorney Kelly Neumann has consistently obtained more than $3 million each year over the past several years.
+The Neumann Law Group can represent people in Petoskey, Warren, Dearborn, Holland, Muskegon, Saginaw, Kalamazoo, Lansing, Flint, and Ann Arbor and throughout the Upper Peninsula.
+To learn more, and to schedule a free consultation today, give the Traverse City personal injury lawyers at the Neumann Law Group a call at 800-525-6386.
+You can also connect with us through our online contact form.
+Calling is free, and we will not bill you for our services unless and until we can connect you with the compensation you deserve.

 Client Reviews